Unraveling screening mechanisms in Kondo impurities using an NRG-MPS-based method: Background

-Generalizations of the AIM adapt Eq.~\eqref{eq: hamiltonian anderson impurity} to include coupling of the impurity to multiple environments (or environmental degrees of freedom) and impurities with multiple orbitals and levels.
+The single AIM is one of the most extensively studied quantum impurity systems~\cite{anderson_localized_1961}.
+It describes an interacting localized impurity that is tunnel-coupled to an environment, i.e., a surrounding conduction band.
+Generalizations of the single AIM include coupling of the impurity to multiple environments (or environmental degrees of freedom) and impurities with multiple orbitals and levels.
 These generalizations effectively describe the intricate interactions manifesting in realistic materials with spin, multiband structures, and orbital degrees of freedom.
-In this work, we consider a multilevel AIM of the form [see Fig.~\ref{fig: figure 1}(a)]
+In this work, we consider a multilevel AIM of the form